dcodeIO/test.js/README.md

 * [tests/suite.js](https://github.com/dcodeIO/test.js/blob/master/tests/suite.js) - test suite as a module
 * [tests/run.js](https://github.com/dcodeIO/test.js/blob/master/tests/run.js) - runs it through the API

-When typing `test` or `testjs` in a terminal, `tests/suite.js` will be run.
+When typing `testjs` in a terminal, `tests/suite.js` will be run.
 Also supports running runners:
-`test tests/run.js` or custom / other unit tests under the condition that the runner (here: `run.js`) does not export anything.
+`testjs tests/run.js` or custom / other unit tests under the condition that the runner (here: `run.js`) does not export anything.
 If it does, whatever it exports will be run.

 Interoperability